Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 As in the previous section, users verify that the log entry timestamps and the greatest versions identified in each log entry each represent a monotonically-increasing series.
-Users verify that the search was done correctly by recomputing the log tree's root hash.
 If this verification is successful, users move on to opening the commimtent for whichever label-version pair was identified as the greatest.

 # Monitoring the Tree